Advanced update process

 git clean -fd # Delete newly added files and directories

---create-commits
+If using --create-commits

 Recommendations